Grim milestone: Santa Clara County surpasses 1,000 COVID deaths

 The milestone comes when ICU capacity is at a low five percent in the county, with 47 percent of occupied beds taken by COVID patients.

-A glimmer of hope is on the horizon, however, as vaccine distribution starts to become available to other demographics outside of health care workers.
+A glimmer of hope is on the horizon, however, as vaccine distribution start to become available to other demographics outside of health care workers.

 Yesterday, California expanded vaccine eligibility to people 65 and older, with the Sutter Health site crashing on the first day vaccine appointments could be made.